Nutritional Sciences

 DEGREE REQUIREMENTS

-Students admitted to the B.S. in Nutritional Sciences/M.P.S. are able to earn both the B.S. and M.P.S in five calendar years of full-time academic study.
+Students admitted to the Bachelor of Science (B.S.) in Nutritional Sciences/Master of Professional Studies (M.P.S.) are able to earn both the B.S. and M.P.S in five calendar years of full-time academic study.

 Students must fulfill all degree requirements for each degree in order to be awarded that degree, subject to the double-counting of credits as outlined below.
 Degree requirements for the Bachelor of Science in Nutritional Sciences are listed in the Undergraduate Bulletin.
 Degree requirements for the Master of Professional Studies in Nutritional Sciences degree are listed on the Degree Requirements tab in the Graduate Bulletin.
 Students must sequence their courses so all undergraduate degree requirements are fulfilled before taking courses to count solely towards the graduate degree.
 Students are expected to complete the undergraduate degree requirements within the typical time to degree for the undergraduate major.
 In the semester in which the undergraduate degree requirements will be completed, IUG students must apply to graduate, and the undergraduate degree should be conferred at the next appropriate commencement.
 If students accepted into the IUG program are unable to complete the M.P.S degree, they are still eligible to receive their undergraduate degree if all the undergraduate degree requirements have been satisfied.

-Up to 12 credits may be double-counted towards the degree requirements for both the graduate and undergraduate degree.
+Up to 15 credits may be double-counted towards the degree requirements for both the graduate and undergraduate degree.
+Specifically, a maximum of 12 credits can be double-counted for the MPS graduate degree only and a maximum of 15 credits can be double-counted for the Experiential Track of the MPS.
 A minimum of 50% of the double-counted credits must be at the 500 or 800 level.
 Independent study courses and credits associated with the culminating experience for the graduate degree cannot be double-counted.

 Courses Eligibile to Double Count for Both Degrees